tigerfarm/arduino/Altair101/Processor/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Software

-The core program is the machine code processor that is written in C, using the Arduino IDE.
+The core program is the [machine code processor](Processor.ino).
-The program is run an Arduino Nano microcontroller.
-It interprets and processes operational instructions, it runs a subset of Altair 8800 machine code programs.
+It interprets and processes a subset of the Altair 8800 operational instructions which are Intel 8080 opcodes.
+It's written in C, using the Arduino IDE, and is tested on an Arduino Nano microcontroller.

+Processor program sections,
++ Memory definitions and sample program definitions.
++ Output: Front Panel LED lights and serial log messages.
++ Memory Management.
++ Front Panel Status LEDs.
++ Process Front Panel toggle events.
++ Instruction set opcodes and Registers.
++ Processing opcodes and opcode cycles.
++ setup() Computer initialization.
++ loop()  Clock cycling through memory to run programs.

-## A Breadboard for Developing Altair 101 Software
+## The Altair 101 Development Computer

-The main breadboard is the equivalent to a computer's motherboard that has CPU, RAM, and other parts.
+I built a breadboard which has a microcontroller and I/O components.
+The microcontroller is the Altair 101's CPU and RAM.
+The buttons and LED lights are the computer's keyboard and monitor.
+Log messages are displayed in the Arduino serial monitor.

 <img width="360px"  src="ProcessorBoard.jpg"/>

 Board components,
 + Arduino Nano to run the processor program.
-+ The Nano has I/O pins to interact with button inputs and LED outputs.
++ The Nano has I/O pins to for button event input, and turning LED lights on and off for output.
-+ SD card module for saving and loading programs.
++ The SD card module will be used for loading and saving programs.
+Not integrated at this time.
 + Buttons: STOP, RUN, STEP.
 + A WAIT LED.

-#### Software Progress
+#### Progress

 + STOP button will stop a running program.
 + RUN button will start a program, or continue it after a program was stopped or halted.